25 Greatest Canadian Albums of All Time

 In the year that brought us rock operas (The Who’s Tommy), politically-charged funk (Sly and the Family Stone’s Stand!) and the best that art rock had to offer (The Beatles’ Abbey Road), four Canadians and one American holed up in West Hollywood to get back to the basics.
 The result was the ramshackle, roots rock-pioneering The Band.
 Through characters like the Confederate soldier in “The Night They Drove Old Dixie Down” and the union labourer in “King Harvest,” lyricist Robbie Robertson and vocalists Levon Helm, Richard Manuel and Rick Danko shine a light on the losers of North American history.
-The Band is a wondrous paean to more primitive times.

 Essential songs: “The Night They Drove Old Dixie Down,” “Up on Cripple Creek” and “Look Out Cleveland”

 Take a look at the most quirky roadside attractions across Canada!

 4. Neil Young – After the Gold Rush (1970)

 Is it odd that the Godfather of Grunge’s best album is an 11-song collection of stripped-down folk?
 After the Gold Rush finds the Canadian rock icon at the peak of his lyrical and musical powers, able to churn out grand visions like the title track, instant classics like “Only Love Can Break Your Heart” and droll sing-alongs like “Til the Morning Comes” with ease.
 If a feeling of familiarity pervades the album, it’s probably because bands have been ripping these songs off since at least 1971.
 After of the Gold Rush is often imitated, but never replicated.